 Take The Long Way Home

-Add the broth, tomato paste and the seasonings.
-Bring to a boil, reduce the heat to low, cover and simmer for 90 minutes.
-The long, slow cooking process is going to make your beef stew taste exquisite.
+Return that browned beef to the pot.ย Add the broth, tomato paste and the seasonings. ย Bring to a boil, reduce the heat to low, cover and simmer for 90 minutes. ย The long, slow cooking process is going to make your beef stew taste exquisite.

-While this is cooking, chop up the vegetables.
-In case some of you ask, yes you can omit the mushrooms.
-Don’t like peas?
-You can omit those as well.
-A red bell pepper would be a great vegetable to add in their place.
+While this is cooking, chop up the vegetables. ย In case some of you ask, yes you can omit the mushrooms. ย Don’t like peas? ย You can omit those as well.ย If you like you can also add a red bell pepper.

 After 90 minutes you’ll have a lusciously aromatic and flavorful base.

-Add the vegetables, cover, and continue to simmer for another hour.
-No need to add more flour, your stew will be nicely thickened after the hour.
-The starch from the potatoes will have helped to thicken it as well.
-Plus, a good beef stew shouldn’t be too thick.
+Add the vegetables, cover, and continue to simmer for another hour. ย No need to add more flour, your stew will be nicely thickened after an hour.

 Your masterpiece is READY!